Financial Aid and Scholarships

 What steps do you need to complete?

-3. Complete and submit the AR - California Nonresident Tuition Exemption through eforms, by using your student ID and Self-service password to log in.
+3. Complete and submit the AR - California Nonresident Tuition Exemption through Etrieve, by using your student ID and Self Service password to log in.
 View the California Residency Requirement here.
-If you have any questions about this form, please contact the Admissions and Records department.
+If you have any questions about this form, please contact the Admissions and Records department

 4. Submit any documents that are requested by Financial Aid Office through MyVerify